IqraMiyaji/Air_Quality_Analysis/README.md

 ## 🌫️ Air Quality Prediction using RNN

-A data-driven web app to forecast PM1, PM2.5, and PM10 levels across Indian cities using meteorological data from **IMD, CPCB, and SNDTW UMIT**.
+A data-driven website to forecast PM1, PM2.5, and PM10 levels across Indian cities using meteorological data from **IMD, CPCB, and SNDTW UMIT**.
 It implements **Linear Regression** and **Recurrent Neural Networks (RNN)** to deliver:

 - 📈 Real-time AQI forecasting